Which website builder is best for bloggers and small businesses in 2019? Is it Squarespace or WordPress? Let’s compare them.

 - Select the “Basic” plan at $2.95 per month.
 It’s recommended for beginner bloggers.

-- Type in your chosen domain name and click on “Next“.
+- On the “sign up now” page, type in your chosen new domain name and click on “Next“.

 - Congratulations!
 You now officially own a domain name and your blog is live.
 Anyone can access it by going to yourdomain.com.
-You can go to yourdomain.com/wp-admin/ and explore the WordPress admin section.
+You can enter your WordPress admin dashboard by going to yourdomain.com/login.

 What is Squarespace?